zeyad-hisham-cyper/MT-Embedded-Diploma-Projects/README.md

 ## Project 2: Stopwatch Using ATmega32 Microcontroller ⏱️

 ### Description
 A dual-mode stopwatch built with the ATmega32 microcontroller, featuring six multiplexed seven-segment displays.
-The stopwatch supports both increment and countdown modes.
+The stopwatch supports both countup and countdown modes.

 ### Key Features
-- **Increment Mode** ⏫: Counts upwards, displaying hours, minutes, and seconds.
+- **Countup Mode** ⏫: Counts upwards, displaying hours, minutes, and seconds.
 - **Countdown Mode** ⏳: Allows users to set a countdown timer with an alarm buzzer that sounds when the timer reaches zero.

 ### Control Functions